 Nissan Extended Warranty Overview

 A Nissan extended warranty can be purchased from the dealership when you buy your new Nissan vehicle.
-You may also be able to purchase an extended warranty after leaving the dealership, so long as your original three-year Nissan warranty is still in place.
+Nissan owners may also be able to purchase an extended warranty after leaving their Nissan dealer, so long as your original three-year Nissan warranty is still in place.

 Nissan offers three levels of extended warranty protection, called Security+Plus® vehicle service contracts.
 These contracts can extend warranty protection up to 8 years/120,000 miles.